AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Adaptive Multi-objective Projection for Exploration and Diversification (AMPED)

+However, this term treats all non-overlapping trajectories equally and therefore fails to distinguish between skills that are only mildly separated and those that are strongly separated (see Appendix~\ref{sec:appendix:difference_with_former_studies:CeSD} for details).
+To address this limitation, we adopt the mutual information objective \(I(S^{(1)}, S^{(2)})\) from BeCL~\citep{BeCL}, where \(S^{(1)}\) and \(S^{(2)}\) denote states sampled from trajectories induced by the same skill \(z\).
+Maximizing \(I(S^{(1)}, S^{(2)})\) encourages states generated by the same skill to cluster together while pushing apart those generated by different skills.

-To overcome this limitation, we adopt the MI objective \(I(S^{(1)}, S^{(2)})\) from BeCL~\citep{BeCL}, where $S^{(1)}$ and $S^{(2)}$ are states sampled from trajectories generated by the same skill.
-Unlike CeSD’s heuristic penalty, this formulation actively repels skill distributions, leading to stronger skill separation.
-Moreover, they showed that sufficiently maximizing the BeCL objective also increases state entropy, balancing exploration and diversity.
-The empirical results of the 2D maze experiment (As shown in Figure~\ref{fig:separation-strength}) confirm its superiority in differentiating skills compared to CeSD.
-For an analysis of the effectiveness of skill diversification under BeCL’s MI objective, refer to Appendix~\ref{sec:appendix:toy_experiment_aninfonce}.
+Unlike CeSD’s heuristic penalty, the MI-based formulation explicitly pushes apart skill distributions, resulting in substantially stronger skill separation.
+Furthermore, BeCL shows that sufficiently maximizing this objective also increases state entropy, thereby jointly promoting exploration and diversity.
+Our 2D maze experiment (Figure~\ref{fig:separation-strength}) empirically confirms that the MI objective produces clearer skill differentiation than CeSD.
+A detailed discussion of skill diversification under the BeCL objective is provided in Appendix~\ref{sec:appendix:toy_experiment_aninfonce}.

-For MI estimation, we use AnInfoNCE~\citep{AnInfoNCE}, an anisotropic variant of InfoNCE~\citep{InfoNCE}, designed to handle asymmetries in latent factors.
-Empirical studies (Section~\ref{sec:experiments:ablation_study}) demonstrate its advantage over standard InfoNCE.
+For MI estimation, we employ AnInfoNCE~\citep{AnInfoNCE}, an anisotropic variant of InfoNCE~\citep{InfoNCE} designed to capture asymmetries in latent factors.
+To the best of our knowledge, AnInfoNCE has not previously been used for skill diversification.
+However, our empirical results (Section~\ref{sec:experiments:ablation_study}) show that it provides a more effective MI estimate than standard InfoNCE in this setting, motivating its use in AMPED.

 The AnInfoNCE loss is defined as: